konflux-ci/release-service-catalog/tasks/create-pyxis-image/README.md

 | snapshotPath | Path to the JSON string of the mapped Snapshot spec in the data workspace | No | |
 | dataPath | Path to the JSON string of the merged data to use in the data workspace.
 Only required if commonTags is not set or empty. | No | |

+## Changes in 2.7.1
+* Use set -e for the step script.
+Without it, the script would carry on even if something failed along the way, e.g. if the cleanup_tags script failed because of Pyxis issues, we would still continue onto the next iteration in the loop.
+We should fail the task in this case.

 ## Changes in 2.7.0
 * Updated the base image used in this task